TrawlingAttack/VQ-PassGPT/README.md

 python train.py --dataset_path data/train.txt
 ```

-# 🔐 VQ-PassGPT - DGT Password Generation
+# 🔐 VQ-PassGPT - D&C Password Generation

 This repository implements **VQ-PassGPT**, a Transformer-based password guessing model that incorporates structural pattern guidance, vector quantization, and a divide-and-conquer generation strategy.
-This README explains how to generate passwords using the `D&C-GEN.py` script.
+This README explains how to generate passwords using the `D&C_GEN.py` script.

 ---

-## DGT-based Password Generation
+## D&C-based Password Generation

-The script `DGT_gen.py` supports large-scale, pattern-conformant password guessing using a trained VQ-PassGPT model and pattern frequency distribution.
+The script `D&C_GEN.py` supports large-scale, pattern-conformant password guessing using a trained VQ-PassGPT model and pattern frequency distribution.
 It uses a recursive divide-and-conquer mechanism to improve coverage and minimize duplication.

 ---